A full list of past appearances.

 Tel Aviv University - Porter School of Environmental Studies: "From Rooftops to Brownfields: Solar Power's Growing U.S. Role as an Urban Energy Resource"

-I will be giving this talk as part of the opening session of Dr. Orli Ronen's seminar on urban sustainability, held in the university's Porter School of Environmental Studies.
+I gave this talk as part of the opening session of Dr. Orli Ronen's seminar on urban sustainability, held in the university's Porter School of Environmental Studies.
 My thanks to Orli for this opportunity to address her students and others engaged in local policymaking and planning.

 Tel Aviv University - Porter School of Environmental Studies: "Wind & Sun: America's Quest for a Renewable Energy Future"

-This public lecture, looking at America's most rapidly ascending clean power resources, will be hosted by Tel Aviv University's Porter School of Environmental Studies.
+This public lecture, looking at America's most rapidly ascending clean power resources, was hosted by Tel Aviv University's Porter School of Environmental Studies.
 I'm grateful to Dr. Arie Nesher, the school's professional director and a colleague from my days working on environmental issues in Israel, for inviting me.

 HEAL Utah podcast: "Harness the Sun"

 In this Podcast interview with Matt Pacenza, executive director of the environmental non-profit HEAL Utah, I discuss solar power's potential, the ongoing need for tax credits to level a playing field long biased toward fossil fuels and nuclear energy, and the benefits of developing rooftop as well as utility-scale PV projects.